-Step-out drilling will target the growth of both the copper oxide and high-grade sulphide resource for inclusion into the mine plan for the pre-feasibility study.
-The program will be distributed over an area in close proximity to the North and South Pits as well as over the exploration targets of the North and South extensions of the 2015 PEA pits and of the Guaclle Skarn exploration target.
+Step-out drilling was targeted to the growth of the copper high-grade sulphide resource continuity to the south of the South pit for inclusion into the new mineral resources estimation as indicated category, in the new PEA 2024, and to be included in the mine plan for the pre-feasibility study.
+The future step-out drilling program will be distributed over an area in close proximity to the North and South Pits as well as over the exploration targets of the North and South extensions of the 2015 PEA pits and of the Guacile Skarn exploration target.

 Both the infill and step out drilling programs are constrained within Cluster 1 where various targets of copper and gold mineralization are characterized by quartz monzonite porphyry centers intruding diorite and volcanic host rocks.
 The proposed exploration work is within the already approved exploration area of the Cotabambas Project.
 The permits allow for drilling from up to 500 drilling platforms.